Bishop Island (Queensland): Ship abandonment and hulks

 Many ships were dumped on the island, mainly upon the beaches.
 The Australian United Steam Navigation Company's SS Bingera was dumped in 1926; it was built to provide the mail service between Brisbane, Gladstone and Townsville and became redundant when the railway line to Townsville was completed.
-The SS Bingera was scraped of all parts that were sellable and dumped on the beach of Bishop Island, near the Luggage Point outfall.
+The SS Bingera was scrapped of all parts that were sellable and dumped on the beach of Bishop Island, near the Luggage Point outfall.

 In 1930, two retired hopper barges were positioned at the northern end of the Island to prevent erosion.

 The Queensland Government's steam yacht Lucinda was dumped on 28 January 1937.
 Other ships that were left abandoned on the island around this time include the Roderick Dhu, a ship primarily used for to bring slaves from Polynesia for use on North Queensland sugar plantations and The Maida.
 It is also speculated that ship wrecks of old pilot boat The Captain Cook, The Quetta, The Yongala, trader ship The Civility, timber trade ship The Adonis, and The Yosemite, a Chilean barque used for shipping coal, were buried on the beaches of the island.
 The latter ship was burned on the banks of the island, causing much anxiety for locals who were inundated with black smoke and were not made aware that the ship was to be destroyed in such a way in close proximity to them.
 Ships were often taken to the beaches of Bishop Island to be burnt in order to salvage the steel from them, another ship that was burnt on the island is the Wandana.

 As of 1950, there were at least twelve shipwrecks on the beaches of Bishop Island.
-These included: The Rhoderic Dhu, Groper, Excelsior, Yosemite, Maida, Schnapper, SS Bingera, Moreton (previously the Lady Lamington), The Queensland, The Lucinda and Old Punt.
+These included: The Rhoderic Dhu, Groper, Excelsior, Yosemite, Maida, Schnapper, SS Bingera, Moreton (previously the Lady Lamington), The Queensland, Lucinda and Old Punt.
 Six years later in 1956, there were 15 wrecks on the island.
 The Miner, a Queensland defence force minelayer was dumped on the island in 1953.

 Due to the abundance of ship wrecks on Bishop Island, it gained the nickname "Wreck Island".